 When it comes to the Telecaster, however, the usual heavyweight in the rock, country, and blues category.
 That got me thinking…

 Can a Telecaster play jazz?
 My short answer always goes like this…

-The Telecaster is a great jazz guitar, historically favoured by famous Jazz players: Ted Greene, Ed Bickert and Mike Stern.
-The Telecaster is popular amongst jazz players is for its ‘rich’ ‘prestine’ and ‘warm’ clean tone.
+The Telecaster is a great jazz guitar, historically favored by famous Jazz players: Ted Greene, Ed Bickert, and Mike Stern.
+The Telecaster is popular amongst jazz players is for its ‘rich’ ‘pristine’ and ‘warm’ clean tone.

 Why So Popular for Jazz?

 Usually noted for its great weight for rock, country, and blues, it is also regarded for its popularity with the style of jazz which not many players seem to know.

 The reason that Jazz players favor the Telecaster as their